 - Theoretical lectures are imparted and compulsory!
-There is no final exam for this class. - The literature essay is to be written by each student individually with a maximum of 5.000 words.
+There is no final exam for this - The literature essay is to be written by each student individually with a maximum of 5.000 words.
 The essay will be based on the paper assigned for presentation, effectively summarizing the state of knowledge in this specific area.
 Via an individual literature search, each student is to take the literature review in a specific direction of personal interest, going further than what is offered in the original paper.
 Please take note that this is not a group activity.
-The ethical standards of a scientific working style apply.
+The ethical standards of a scientific working style apply, and the use of AI in the creation of content must be duly acknowledged.
 Citation style for papers